mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-0.2.md

 > Image &copy; 2023 [Voron Design](https://www.vorondesign.com/)

 I Plan on replacing the stock Trident style skirts with the [Stealth Skirts mod by Maverick](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Maverick/V0.2_Stealth_Skirts).
-The first 10 layers of the skirt parts will be printed in Orange and then I will perform a filament swap to Black to achieve two-tone skirts.
+The first 10 layers of the skirt parts will be printed in Purple and then I will perform a filament swap to Black to achieve two-tone skirts.

 #### :negative_squared_cross_mark: Fan Panel